OpenVoiceOS/ovos-technical-manual/docs/user_res_files.md

 > **RECAP**: the skill contains a `locale` folder with subfolders for each lang, eg `en-us`, learn more in [skill structure docs](https://openvoiceos.github.io/ovos-technical-manual/skill_structure/)

-### Local Language support

-Adding support for additional languages to existing skills enables users to interact with OVOS in their preferred language.

-While developing or waiting for skills to support your language you might want to add it locally:

-Users can add language support for a skill by creating a new language folder in the user resources directory and copying the necessary files over:

-**Identify the Skill and Language to Add**:

-   - Determine the ID of the skill for which you want to add language support.
-Let's continue using the skill ID `skill-ovos-date-time.openvoiceos`.
-   - Identify the language you want to add support for.
-For this example, let's say you want to add support for Spanish (language code: `es-es`).

-**Create the New Language Folder**:

-   - Create a new directory with the name of the language code (`es-es` for Spanish) within the `locale` directory of the skill.
-   - This can be done using file manager tools or command-line utilities such as `mkdir` on Unix-like systems.

-**Copy the Required Files to the New Language Folder**:

-   - Copy all the necessary resource files from an existing language folder (e.g., `en-us`) to the newly created language folder (`es-es`).
-   - This includes files such as dialogues, vocabularies, regex patterns, etc., depending on the resources used by the skill.
-   - Ensure that all files are placed in the corresponding directories within the new language folder to maintain the directory structure of the original skill.

-**Verify the Language Addition**:

-   - Once the files are copied over, verify that the new language is supported by the skill.
-   - Restart OpenVoiceOS to allow the skill to recognize the newly added language resources.
-   - Test the skill using the newly added language to ensure that it functions correctly and uses the appropriate language-specific resources.

-By following these steps, users can add support for additional languages to existing skills by creating new language folders and copying the required resource files.

-This allows users to extend the language capabilities of skills beyond the languages provided by default.

 ### Customizing Dialogs